metauni/metauni.github.io/posts/euclid/euclid.md

 # Euclid

-This is the homepage of a community that meets to study Euclid's *Elements* in a world literally made of triangles.
+This is the homepage of a community that meets to prepare and deliver lectures on Euclid's *Elements* in a world literally made of triangles.
+Euclid's text is the wellspring of both geometry and logic, and we are interested in both developments, at levels ranging from the elementary to the advanced.
 We extend a special invitation to young people and mathematicians outside of academia.

 From Hilbert's "[Foundations of geometry](https://math.berkeley.edu/~wodzicki/160/Hilbert.pdf)".